techiegirl97/kata-babysitter/README.md

 You will need to have Pytest installed with your Python to run the tests.

-To install Pytest, run:
+*To install Pytest, run:

 pip install -U pytest

+or

+python -m pip install pytest

-To run the unit tests:
+*To run the unit tests:

 python -m pytest